Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Makeup is something that we wear to enhance our personal appearance and self-esteem and many of us will probably never ditch it.

-I used to choose my makeup based on factors like shades, colors, coverage, thickness and so on.
+I used to choose my makeup based only on factors like shades, colors, coverage, thickness and so on.
 The makeup brand was also important, as I though the more I pay, the better the product is.

 Since we are all different, have different skin types, different skin conditions and allergies, it can be hard to distinguish what is good and bad makeup.
 However, it is no secret that the most common cause for allergies comes from preservatives, parabens, artificial fragrances and colors.